orensul/analogies_mining/README.md

 pip install -r requirements.txt
 ```

+## Where to start?
+Explore the paper_experiments_results folder for restoring the results in the experiment
+(each folder contains a separate README file). <br/>
+Run runner.py for running our algorithm on a specific example of pairs of texts.

 ## Important folders:

-**paper_experiments_results**:
+**paper_experiments_results**:<br/>
-Contains the datasets, the labels of the annotators, as well as the data which generates the results in the figures and tables of the three experiments.
+Contains the datasets, the labels of the annotators, as well as the data which generates the results in the figures
+and tables of the three experiments.
 Each inner folder contains a separate README file.<br/>

 **data:**<br/>
 Includes the following folders:<br/>